sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 connection\_name -- returns a network-specific string identifying the connection being used by the given player

-str `connection_name` (obj player)
+`str` `connection_name` (obj `player`)

-If the programmer is not a wizard and not player, then `E_PERM` is raised.
-If player is not currently connected, then `E_INVARG` is raised.
+If the programmer is not a wizard and not `player`, then `E_PERM` is raised.
+If `player` is not currently connected, then `E_INVARG` is raised.

 For the TCP/IP networking configurations, for in-bound connections, the string has the form:

 ```
-"port lport from host, port port"
+"port `lport` from `host`, port `port`"
 ```

-where lport is the decimal TCP listening port on which the connection arrived, host is either the name or decimal TCP address of the host from which the player is connected, and port is the decimal TCP port of the connection on that host.
+where `lport` is the decimal TCP listening port on which the connection arrived, `host` is either the name or decimal TCP address of the host from which the player is connected, and `port` is the decimal TCP port of the connection on that host.

 For outbound TCP/IP connections, the string has the form

 ```
-"port lport to host, port port"
+"port `lport` to `host`, port `port`"
 ```

-where lport is the decimal local TCP port number from which the connection originated, host is either the name or decimal TCP address of the host to which the connection was opened, and port is the decimal TCP port of the connection on that host.
+where `lport` is the decimal local TCP port number from which the connection originated, `host` is either the name or decimal TCP address of the host to which the connection was opened, and `port` is the decimal TCP port of the connection on that host.

 For the System V 'local' networking configuration, the string is the UNIX login name of the connecting user or, if no such name can be found, something of the form:

 ```
-"User #number"
+"User #`number`"
 ```

-where number is a UNIX numeric user ID.
+where `number` is a UNIX numeric user ID.

 For the other networking configurations, the string is the same for all connections and, thus, useless.

 **Function: `set_connection_option`**

-set\_connection\_option -- controls a number of optional behaviors associated the connection conn
+set\_connection\_option -- controls a number of optional behaviors associated the connection `conn`

-none `set_connection_option` (obj conn, str option, value)
+`none` `set_connection_option` (obj `conn`, str `option`, `value`)

-Raises `E_INVARG` if conn does not specify a current connection and `E_PERM` if the programmer is neither conn nor a wizard.
+Raises `E_INVARG` if `conn` does not specify a current connection and `E_PERM` if the programmer is neither `conn` nor a wizard.

-The following values for option are currently supported:
+The following values for `option` are currently supported:

 `"hold-input"`

-If value is true, then input received on conn will never be treated as a command; instead, it will remain in the queue until retrieved by a call to `read()`.
+If `value` is true, then input received on `conn` will never be treated as a command; instead, it will remain in the queue until retrieved by a call to `read()`.

 `"client-echo"`
-Send the Telnet Protocol `WONT ECHO` or `WILL ECHO` command, depending on whether value is true or false, respectively.
+Send the Telnet Protocol `WONT ECHO` or `WILL ECHO` command, depending on whether `value` is true or false, respectively.
 For clients that support the Telnet Protocol, this should toggle whether or not the client echoes locally the characters typed by the user.
 Note that the server itself never echoes input characters under any circumstances.
 (This option is only available under the TCP/IP networking configurations.)

 `"binary"`
-If value is true, then both input from and output to conn can contain arbitrary bytes.
+If `value` is true, then both input from and output to `conn` can contain arbitrary bytes.
 Input from a connection in binary mode is not broken into lines at all; it is delivered to either the read() function or the built-in command parser as _binary strings_, in whatever size chunks come back from the operating system.
 (See the early section on MOO value types for a description of the binary string representation.)
 For output to a connection in binary mode, the second argument to 'notify()' must be a binary string; if it is malformed, E\_INVARG is raised.

 `"flush-command"`
-If value is a non-empty string, then it becomes the new _flush_ command for this connection, by which the player can flush all queued input that has not yet been processed by the server.
-If value is not a non-empty string, then conn is set to have no flush command at all.
+If `value` is a non-empty string, then it becomes the new _flush_ command for this connection, by which the player can flush all queued input that has not yet been processed by the server.
+If `value` is not a non-empty string, then `conn` is set to have no flush command at all.
 The default value of this option can be set via the property `$server_options.default_flush_command`; see the chapter on server assumptions about the database for details.

 **Function: `connection_options`**

-connection\_options -- returns a list of `{name, value}` pairs describing the current settings of all of the allowed options for the connection conn
+connection\_options -- returns a list of ``{`name`, `value`}`` pairs describing the current settings of all of the allowed options for the connection `conn`

-list `connection_options` (obj conn)
+`list` `connection_options` (obj `conn`)

-Raises `E_INVARG` if conn does not specify a current connection and `E_PERM` if the programmer is neither conn nor a wizard.
+Raises `E_INVARG` if `conn` does not specify a current connection and `E_PERM` if the programmer is neither `conn` nor a wizard.

 **Function: `connection_option`**

-connection\_option -- returns the current setting of the option name for the connection conn
+connection\_option -- returns the current setting of the option `name` for the connection `conn`

-value `>connection_option` (obj conn, str name)
+`value` `>connection_option` (obj `conn`, str `name`)

-Raises `E_INVARG` if conn does not specify a current connection and `E_PERM` if the programmer is neither conn nor a wizard.
+Raises `E_INVARG` if `conn` does not specify a current connection and `E_PERM` if the programmer is neither `conn` nor a wizard.

 **Function: `open_network_connection`**

 open\_network\_connection -- establishes a network connection to the place specified by the arguments and more-or-less pretends that a new, normal player connection has been established from there

-obj `open_network_connection` (value, ...)
+`obj` `open_network_connection` (`value`, ...)

 The new connection, as usual, will not be logged in initially and will have a negative object number associated with it for use with `read()`, `notify()`, and `boot_player()`.
 This object number is the value returned by this function.